fiwippi/spotify-sync/README.md

 # port numbers should also be specified, e.g. if you used port forwarding
 # without port 80.
 DOMAIN=localhost:8096
+# Whether the redirect url should be http or https
+USE_SSL=true
 # The port for the server to run on locally
 PORT=8096
+# Run the server in Gin debug or release mode
+SERVER_MODE=debug
 ```
 **Additionally**, inside the spotify developer portal for your application, you should add your domain route followed
 by `/spotify-callback` as a valid callback URL, for example: `localhost:8096/spotify-callback`.
 This is used by the
 server to create a spotify client which can control the user playback.

-To see the data stored within the database the `spotify_sync_view` binary should be used, it should be in the same
+To see the data stored within the database run `spotify_sync view`.
-directory as the created `spotify.db` file.
 The db file can only be used by one program at once so the server should not run at the same time.

 ### Clients
 Clients can perform certain operations by typing in the chat box provided after they connect to the server,